Life Insurance for New Parents: The Complete Sleep Easy Guide

 Costs shown are indicative for 30-35 year old non-smokers.
 Actual premiums vary based on age, health, occupation, and insurer.

-Best time: During pregnancy (or before)
+Common approach: During pregnancy (or before)

 Yes.
 Most Australian insurers cover pregnant women without pregnancy-related exclusions.
 Standard, uncomplicated pregnancies are no barrier to getting cover.